weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_05_Ex1_Roles_and_Permissions.md

     provided by your learning provider, and then select **Sign in**.
 It may take a moment to sign in before it returns a command prompt.

 23. You will now add the Role **UserApplication** to the **Application Impersonation** RoleGroup.
-At the command prompt, type the following command and press Enter:
+At the command prompt, type the following command and press **Enter**:

     `New-ManagementRoleAssignment -SecurityGroup "Application Impersonation" -Role UserApplication`

-24. To verify the new role was added successfully, type the following command and press enter:
+24. To verify the new role was added successfully, type the following command and press **Enter**:

     `Get-RoleGroup "Application Impersonation" | FL`